Analysis | What Is the ‘Quad’ and Should China Fear It?

 3. Why did it falter?

-It depends who you talk to, but interest waned amid concerns about alienating China.
-Australian’s Morrison has blamed a predecessor, the Mandarin-speaking former diplomat Kevin Rudd, for a “policy to disconnect from the Quad.”
+It depends on whom you talk to, but interest waned amid concerns about alienating China.
+Australia’s former Prime Minister Scott Morrison has blamed a predecessor, the Mandarin-speaking, former diplomat Kevin Rudd, for a “policy to disconnect from the Quad.”
 But Rudd, writing in 2019, argued it wasn’t that simple.
 The Quad lost favor with power brokers in Japan, Rudd said, after Abe resigned the same year he proposed the grouping and especially after his party lost power in 2009.
-Rudd wrote that U.S. officials didn’t even bring up the Quad when he visited as prime minister in 2008 and that his India counterpart, Manmohan Singh, pledged not to be part of any initiative to contain China.
+Rudd wrote that US officials didn’t even bring up the Quad when he visited as prime minister in 2008 and that his Indian counterpart at the time, Manmohan Singh, pledged not to be part of any initiative to contain China.
 Yet by 2017, with nationalist governments in power in Japan and India, circumstances had changed again.
 Before Biden came to power, China had engaged in a bloody spat with India on their disputed Himalayan border and launched punishing trade measures against Australia for proposing an investigation into the origins of the coronavirus that causes Covid-19, which was first detected in the Chinese city of Wuhan.

 4. What does China say about the Quad?